 |Application for Permit to Drill Mineral Test Hole||CN-0695|

-The application, required forms and proper fees should be submitted to the Division of Water Pollution Control, Oil and Gas Well Section.
+The application, required forms and proper fees should be submitted to the Division of Water Resources, Oil and Gas Well Section.
 A detailed review of the application is conducted and the review process may take up to 15 days.
 No public review is required.

 Permit fee: $10